shannonpeng/njkeyclub/README.md

-# njkeyclub
+# New Jersey Key Club Website
-The official website of the NJ District of Key Club International.
+The official website of the New Jersey District of Key Club International.